MaiGamalEl-Katatny/Computational-Model-Brian/README.md

 types of treatments of MDD which are Selective Serotonin Reuptake Inhibitor (SSRI) and NMDA Receptor Antagonist.
 Our results show that the model was able to reproduce the MDD symptoms caused by glutamate dysfunction.
 It also showed the success of the two simulated treatments.
-Afterward, we studied if MDD is somehow related to synchronization in these networks, since synchronization is a mechanism for neuronal information processing within a brain area as well as for communication between different brain areas (Pikovsky, Arkady, et al. 2003).
+Afterward, we studied if MDD is related to synchronization in these networks, since synchronization is a mechanism for neuronal information processing within a brain area as well as for communication between different brain areas (Pikovsky, Arkady, et al. 2003).
 This model could help in understanding the dynamics and symptoms of MDD, and it could also help in